 Have you ever heard of the golden triangle of North Texas?
-We have to disappoint you: it is not a modern concept related to Illuminati and nothing close to Bermuda triangle.
+We have to disappoint you: it is not a modern concept related to Illuminati and nothing close to the Bermuda triangle.
 However, it is just as fascinating and compelling.

 The Dallas–Fort Worth–Arlington or the so-called Golden Triangle of North Texas is the TX Statistical Area that counts 13 counties from the state of Texas.
 The area was named by the US Office of Management and Budget, but the residents mostly refer to it as the DFW, Dallas-Fort Worth Metroplex or, the more popular term, The Metroplex.

-Economy of the area
+The economy of the area

 This prosperous area consists of thirteen counties.
-It includes Collin County, Dallas County, Denton County, Ellis County, Hood County, Hunt County, Johnson County, Kaufman County, Parker County, Rockwall County, Somervell County, Tarrant County and Wise County.
+It includes Collin County, Dallas County, Denton County, Ellis County, Hood County, Hunt County, Johnson County, Kaufman County, Parker County, Rockwall County, Somervell County, Tarrant County, and Wise County.
 However, the economy of this entire area is led by the city of Dallas and Forth Worth.
 They are followed by Arlington, which is a sporting event mecca of the area as well as an attractive place for tourists.
-However, smaller cities and county seats also provide the area with great economic benefit.
+However, smaller cities and county seats also provide the area with great economic benefits.
 Denton, for example, whose educational institutions and services contribute to the overall economy.
 According to the 2014 report, the metroplex economy exceeded Washington, D.C. and became the fifth most prominent in the United States.
 That year the GDP was over 504$ billion which ranks the area’s economy 10th largest in the world.
 The unemployment rate is low, and it fell behind giants like New York City and Chicago.
-The apparent leader of the economy is the city of Dallas, which is a home to many corporations and companies.
+The apparent leader of the economy is the city of Dallas, which is home to many corporations and companies.
 There is an emphasis on banking, technology, telecommunications, medical research and logistics in Dallas’s economy as well as the entire DFW area’s economy.

 Crucial Triangle’s cities

-We don’t think we can stress this enough: Dallas truly is the heart of DFW area.
+We don’t think we can stress this enough: Dallas truly is the heart of the DFW area.
 It is the fourth most populous metropolitan area in the US and, of course, most populous city in the Metroplex.
-Dallas didn’t bloom out of anywhere; it has strong roots in the American history as the center for oil and cotton industry.
+Dallas didn’t bloom out of anywhere; it has strong roots in American history as the center for oil and cotton industry.
 The core of the city is in Dallas County, but there are smaller sections that interfere with Denton, Kaufman, Rockwall, and Collin counties.
 If you are visiting Dallas, don’t let yourself leave without experiencing the Reunion Tower, Dallas Museum of Art, World Aquarium, The Nasher Sculpture Center or Dallas Zoo.
-The city also gained fame for the assassination of the President John F. Kennedy in 1963.
+The city also gained fame for the assassination of President John F. Kennedy in 1963.

-The third city in the name given to the area by US Office of Management and Budget is Arlington city.
-It belongs to the Tarrant County and has a population of 379 thousand; therefore, it is the third-largest town in the DFW area.
+The third city in the name given to the area by the US Office of Management and Budget is Arlington city.
+It belongs to Tarrant County and has a population of 379 thousand; therefore, it is the third-largest town in the DFW area.
 Although Dallas and Fort Worth often shadow it, Arlington has a lot to offer and calendar full of events to keep you entertained.
 Arlington stands out thanks to its institutions and corporations like the Nuclear Regulatory Commission, Texas Health Resources, and General Motors.
 You can also visit theme parks Six Flags over Texas and the International bowling museum.
 It can never be boring in Arlington!